RF-Fahad-Islam/Health-Management-System/README.md

 Commands: (Type the words or "srl"[such.
 1 , 2, 3] for a command)
 srl|---- commands ---------| ---------------work-------------------
-1. | get names            :| Get the saved names
+1. | get all names        :| Get the saved names
 2. | assign Names         :| Assign names in the dictionary
 3. | update names         :| To update names or insert names data
 4. | log & retrieve       :| To log or retrieve the data of a person
+5. | search name          :| To search the key of any name
+6. | sort names           :| To sort the names
-5. | remove name          :| To remove any name
+7. | remove name          :| To remove any name
-6. | del all data         :| To delete all names
+8. | del all data         :| To delete all names
-7. | exit or quit or q    :| To exit the software
+9. | exit or quit or q    :| To exit the software
-8. | help or show commands:| To show the command interface again
+10.| help or show commands:| To show the command interface again

 > Enter the command :
 ```